OCA/OpenUpgrade/README.rst

 OpenUpgrade Documentation
 =========================

-This branch aims to deal with the Openupgrade and openupgradelib documentation deployed on https://oca.github.io/OpenUpgrade/.
+This branch aims to deal with the Openupgrade documentation deployed on https://oca.github.io/OpenUpgrade/.

 - The main sources are present in the ``docsource`` folder.